Praful932/llmsearch/README.md

 ## Recommendations
-1. Searching for generation parameters are generally useful for tasks which have a generative factor involved - output is a variable length text and is not constrained to certain discrete outputs.
-For instance, searching for generation parameters would be more valuable in a task like summarization than classification where the output is constrained.
+1. **Generative Tasks** : Searching for generation parameters is generally more useful for tasks involving variable-length text outputs rather than tasks with constrained, discrete outputs.
-2. Batch size can affect performance during evaluation, most decoder models use `left` padding, The presence of pad token can affect the next token that is generated although very minutely, the effect becomes more pronounced over long sequences.
-So be sure to evaluate the right batch size settings for your specific use case.
+2. **Batch Size** : The batch size can affect performance during evaluation due to the padding tokens' impact on next-token generation.
+Evaluate the right batch size settings for your specific use case.
-3. Use a stopping criteria while evaluating models so that model does not endlessly generate tokens until `max_new_tokens` is reached.
+3. **Stopping Criteria** : Use a stopping criteria while evaluating models so that model does not endlessly generate tokens until `max_new_tokens` is reached.
 All of the examples in the repo use a [stopping criteria]().

 ## Reproducibility
 - Running a hyperparameter search works best when results are reproducible (you get similar outputs across different runs).